martiv6n/PowerShell_Reverse_Shell_AMSI_Bypass/README.md

 # PowerShell_Reverse_Shell_AMSI_Bypass
-This script is a reverse shell written in PowerShell.
+This script is a reverse shell written in PowerShell capable of bypassing the Windows AMSI.

 1. Connection Setup:
  - It connects to a remote host (10.10.10.10) on port 4455 using a TCP client.